jdweinbe/final_project/README.md

 # final_project

-##Choice 1: creating visualizations that show the effect of exit velo and launch angle on HRs and OPS
+##Choice 2: Demonstrating the effect of speed and pitch movement on strikes

+`Finalproject1.ipynb`
+Final project for SAL 603

+`Finalproject2.ipynb`
+2nd file for the project